ippontech/blog-usa/posts/cloudfront-origin-failover.md

 # Administer the Prescription

-Tying everything together thus far, prior to implementing the application utilizes a Lambda@Edge Function on the response event to update the "Content-Security-Policy" header
+Tying everything together thus far, the application utilizes a Lambda@Edge Function on the response event to update the "Content-Security-Policy" header based on a 403 error status code.
+Yet, an unfortunate consequence occurs when proper failover is implemented.

 ## The Error Status Code Complication

-Based on our knowledge of how the CloudFront's Origin Failover is triggered on ***error status codes***, the 403 code the primary Origin responded with previously now should in fact **not** always be caught!
+Based on our knowledge of how the CloudFront's Origin Failover is triggered on ***error status codes***, the example code implemented previously should **not** catch every `response.status` value between 400 and 599!
+The sample code from "Using an Origin-Response Trigger to Update the Error Status Code to 200-OK" must be updated to only catch the expected 403 error.
+All other errors need to be passed on for proper failover to function correctly.
+Here is the updated snippet which is also allowing future asset responses through:

+    exports.handler = (event, context, callback) => {
+        const response = event.Records[0].cf.response;

+        if (response.status == 403 && !request.uri.includes('.')) {
+            response.status = 200;
+            response.statusDescription = 'OK';
+            response.body = 'Body generation example';
+        }

+        callback(null, response);
+    };

 <u>Sources</u>: